garbles/yolk/README.md

 ##### `createEventHandler(mapping: any, initialValue: any): Function`

-Creates an exotic function that can also be used as an observable.
-If the function is called, the input value is pushed to the observable as it's latest value.
+Creates a custom subject to be used as an event handler.
+If the event is invoked, it is pushed to the subject as it's latest value.
-In other words, when this function is used as an event handler, the result is an observable stream of events from that handler.
 For example,

 ```js
 import { h, render } from 'yolk'